 So in verses 21 and 22 Jesus directs the woman’s attention away from the external question “where” to the internal question “how” and the theological question “whom.”
 Worship must be vital and real from within and it must be based on a true perception of God.
 Now verse 23 sums this up with the key phrase “in spirit and truth”: “But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth.”
 The two words, spirit and truth, correspond to the how and the whom of worship.
 Worshiping in spirit is the opposite of worshiping in mere external ways.
 It’s the opposite of formalism and traditionalism.
 Worshiping in truth is the opposite of worship based on an inadequate view of God.

 Together the words “spirit and truth” mean that real worship comes from the spirit within and is based on true views of God.
 Worship must have heart and worship must have head.
-Worship must engage your emotions and worship must engage your thought.
+Worship must engage your emotions and worship must engage your thoughts.
 Truth without emotion produces dead orthodoxy and a church full of unspiritual fighters.
 Emotion without truth produces empty frenzy and cultivates flaky people who reject the discipline of rigorous thought.
 True worship comes from people who are deeply emotional and who love deep and sound doctrine.

 Fuel, Fire, Furnace, Heat